ILP2016/FGC-Campaign/README.md

 6. click open in desktop
 7. you may need to allow or do some sort of confirmation action
 8. set the clone path to /Fantasy Grounds/campaigns
 9. click Cloan.
-It will add FGC-West-Marches as a campaign.
+It will add FGC-Explorers-Guild as a campaign.
 10. open the folder.
 11. copy and paste "renameMe-campaign.xml" to duplicate it.
 12. rename the copy to "campaign.xml"